 - Cut up the chives (or green onions) and cut up the hard boiled eggs into bite-sized pieces.

-- Add the cooled down potatoes to a large bowl, add diced eggs and pour the dressing over everything.
+- Add the cooled down potatoes to a large serving bowl, add diced eggs and pour the dressing over everything.
 Stir it up all.
 Top with chives, fresh ground pepper and a little paprika.
 Serve right away.